-The senior leadership team (SLT) of Crabtree Infants' School for the year consisted of the co-heads of school, a senior leader, and an inclusion leader who is shared with the Junior School.
-The SLT of Crabtree Junior School consisted of the head of school, the inclusion leader, two phase leaders and the office manager.
+The senior leadership team (SLT) of Crabtree Infants' School for the year consisted of the co-heads of school and a senior leader.
+The SLT of Crabtree Junior School consisted of the head of school and two phase leaders.
 The SLT of each academy control their academy at an executive level implementing the policies laid down by the trustees/governors and reporting back to them.